Jahia/jahia/.chachalog/UkdAIALy.md

 jahia-private: patch
 ---

-Hardened authorization scopes so that unknown keys in `node` or `api` grant blocks are no longer silently registered as open rules.
+Hardened authorization scopes so that unknown keys in grant blocks are no longer silently ignored, preventing APIs from being unintentionally left open due to misconfigured rules.